A Queen and Her Knight

 He nodded.
 “Can you?”

 Rennet put a hand to his stomach.
-“Kazimir,” he had to say the name, “His name was Kazimir.
+“Kazimir,” he had to say the name.
+“His name was Kazimir.
 The other firebird.
-The only other one I’ve ever seen, except for you.”
+The only other one I’ve seen, except for you.”

 “Kaz-i-mir,” she repeated, as if this were a school lesson.
 Then she frowned.
 “Don’t cry, Mr. Imp.
 You don’t have to be a fairy if you don’t want to.
 I say so.”